How is kanban used by product managers?

 How does kanban work?

-Kanban uses a physical or digital board to represent a team or organization’s workflow.
+Kanban teams use a physical or digital kanban board to represent a team or organization’s workflow.
 Each step in the workflow is represented by a vertical lane or column.
 Column labels can be as simple as “Not started," "Some progress," and "Achieved,” or you can choose terminology that is unique to a specific workflow.

 Work items are represented by sticky notes (on a physical board) or digital cards (on a digital board).
 Cards are moved from left to right across the board to show how each work item is progressing within the workflow.